vendasta/marketplace-documentation/docs/Guides/provisioning_workflow.md

 ### Product or Add-on Activation

 There are many ways a sku can be activated.
-For testing purposes, the easiest method is via Partner Center `Account Details` page:
+For testing purposes, the easiest method is via the Partner Center `Account Details` page:

 1. Navigate to [Partner Center > Businesses > Accounts](https://partners.vendasta.com/manage-accounts) and click on the account name.